0x20/hackerspace-blueprint/order/roles.md

 # Group Of Members

-The members make and maintain the hacker environment.
+*The members make and maintain the hacker environment.*

+When a conflict/problem can not be resolved between individuals/via do-ocracy or when it impacts the group, a decision is required by the group.
+Any member can request that a decision is made by the Group Of Members instead of by do-ocracy/individual members.

 They are responsible for